 If you apply that same concept to project management rather than a fun-filled getaway, it’s what’s known as project initiation — the very first of five phases of project management.

-Eager to know more about what exactly the project initiation phase is and how you and your team can make the most of it?
+Eager to know more about what happens in the initiation stage of project management and how you and your team can make the most of it?
 This guide shares everything you need to know about this crucial (yet often overlooked or underappreciated) part of the process.

 Make the most of every phase of your projects with Wrike.
 Start your free trial now.